mage/mage/lib/mage/Readme.md

 ## Methods

-### Module mage.require(moduleName)

-Calls Node.js' `require` function from the MAGE context.
-This can be useful when you want to directly require one of MAGE's own dependencies.

 ### string mage.getRunState()

 Returns the lifecycle phase that MAGE is currently in.
 This can be any of the following.